-There are no open opportunities at this time.
+There are currently no opportunities available.

 Co-sponsored by the NYU Center for Mind, Ethics, and Policy and the Duke Center for Law, Economics and Public Policy